Sir Robert Peel, 1st Baronet: Family

 After the death of his first wife, Peel married Susanna Clerke (sister of Sir William Clerke) on 18 October 1805.
 The marriage was unsuccessful and the couple eventually separated, with Susanna moving to Warwickshire.
 She died on 10 September 1824.
 Sir Robert was at the time unwell and his children represented him at the funeral.

 In April 1830, Sir Robert was growing frail, though he still played whist until he was too weak to deal.
 He was too proud to allow his nephew to deal for him, so stopped playing.
 Peel died in his armchair, peacefully and without anyone noticing until hours later.

-In a biography of his son Robert, by Douglas Hurd (Con), it states Peel had "a good life, well sustained by family pleasures, worldly success, orthodox Christian faith and a strong practical mind".
+In a biography of his son Robert, by Douglas Hurd, it states Peel had "a good life, well sustained by family pleasures, worldly success, orthodox Christian faith and a strong practical mind".
 His funeral was attended by the entire "corporation of Tamworth" and sixty tenants on horseback.

 His will was a paradigm of primogeniture.
 He in most notable legacies left what transpired to be about £38,500 each to four of his sons, leaving Robert with all his land plus four times that sum; he had given already Robert £330,000 during his lifetime and willed him a further £154,000.